All Episodes

 That visa allows me just to visit the country for three months.

-I then looked into becoming legal, but in order to become legal, I've needed money, but to get money, I need to work.
+I then looked into becoming legal, but in order to become legal, I've needed money.

 But I can't work legally.

-So I'm put in a position where in order to stay here, I would have to do things illegally.
+So I'm put in a position where, in order to stay here, I would have to do things illegally.

-So it's it's a catch twenty-two.
+So it's a catch-22.

 For me, I mean, I love this country.